unblinking/www.unblinking.io/index.md

 Technology moves pretty fast.
 If you don't blink, you won't miss it.

 __unblinking I/O__ is a software development organization providing source code that is free and open.
+Projects are maintained by [jmg1138](https://github.com/jmg1138).

 ___